adi-bishtt/adi-bishtt/README.md

 # Hi there, I'm Aditya Bisht 👋

 17-year-old web developer in the making.
-Yesh, I can be lazy sometimes, but I’m ambitious and always learning.
+Yeah, I can be lazy sometimes, but I’m ambitious and always learning.
 Currently diving deep into **JavaScript**, with **React** coming soon!

 ---